binarycamper/ft_transcendence/README.md

 ```
 backend: NestJS
-choose unique name: done; but if a users intraname is the same like another users nickname, should be hanlded
 image-upload extension check, only images allowed
 add friends and see their current status
 stats have to be displayed on the user profile